LAD-LAB/mb-pipeline/pipeline/README.md

 ```
 sbatch count-reads.sh /path/to/qiime-dir /path/to/qiime2.sif
 ```
+This will only take a few seconds to run.
+\n
 The count-reads script will unzip the qiime output files and then run the Rscript, which pulls the read count information from each step of the trnL pipeline.
 This will write a file called track-pipeline.csv, which will have the read counts for each sample at each step.

 ## Make phyloseq object